Reviewing Svenska Cellulosa Aktiebolaget SCA (publ) (OTC:SCABY) & Koppers (NYSE:KOP)

 |3.00

-Koppers has a consensus target price of $41.00, suggesting a potential upside of 67.90%.
-Given Koppers’ higher possible upside, analysts clearly believe Koppers is more favorable than Svenska Cellulosa Aktiebolaget SCA (publ).
+Koppers has a consensus price target of $41.00, suggesting a potential upside of 57.39%.
+Given Koppers’ higher probable upside, analysts clearly believe Koppers is more favorable than Svenska Cellulosa Aktiebolaget SCA (publ).

 90.1% of Koppers shares are held by institutional investors.
-6.2% of Koppers shares are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.
+6.2% of Koppers shares are held by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.

-This table compares Svenska Cellulosa Aktiebolaget SCA (publ) and Koppers’ revenue, earnings per share and valuation.
+This table compares Svenska Cellulosa Aktiebolaget SCA (publ) and Koppers’ gross revenue, earnings per share and valuation.

 |Gross Revenue